tshilzinger/git-practice/README.txt

 - git push -u <remote><branch>: push <branch> to <remote> and set default upstream for <branch>

 - git fetch: fetch changes from remote repository

+- git pull: combines fetch and merge into one step... pulls the latest from github and merges with working directory

 ## what's a branch?